sherpa/sherpa/docs/data/pha.rst

 .. note::

-   The :py:mod:`sherpa.astro.io` module requires a FITS backend is available.
+   The :py:mod:`sherpa.astro.io` module requires that a FITS backend is available.
 The :term:`Astropy` package can be used for this.

 As well as reading in the data it has also automatically loaded in